morethancodenl/mtc-vehiclerental/README.md

 # Vehicle Rental

-A vehicle rental script for QBCore or Qbox Framework, within the script we focused on usability and a clean and clear user interface.
-In our script you have the choice to make different category's of vehicles.
+A vehicle rental script for QBCore or Qbox Framework, within the script we focused on usability.
+In our script you have the choice to make different rental locations with different vehicles.
 This is completely adjustable to make your server according to your own wishes.

 ## 💻 Dependencies